 A Punt Owner is defined as any person owning or part owning a Norfolk Punt (hereinafter called a Punt) recognised to be a boat within the class of Norfolk Punts as defined by the POA Rules

 67. POA Committee

-The POA committee shall consist of a Punt Owners Association Chair, a Punt Owners Association Secretary (who during the period of tenure shall be an ex officio member of the Club Committee) and two Punt Measurers and in the event that none of these are adult Members or Honorary Life Members of the Club, the Club Committee shall nominate an Officer of the Club as a member of the POA Committee who, if he or she is not a Punt Owner, shall hold a watching brief only at any meetings and report to the Club Committee and shall not be entitled to vote on Punt matters.
+The POA committee shall consist of the POA Chair, the POA Secretary (who during the period of tenure shall be an ex officio member of the Club Committee) and a Member of the NPC Committee (who shall be a Punt Owner) nominated by the NPC Committee.
 These persons together shall be known as the POA Committee and shall take office from 1st January next following for one year.